bdaire/bdaire.github.io/SEC_overview.md

         </p>

         <p>
-          2/ It inherently operates as a voltage-controlled current source, with the output power of the converter given by, which allows us to rewrite the output current as follows:
+          2/ It inherently operates as a voltage-controlled current source, with the output power of the converter given by:
         </p>
         <p style="text-align: center;">
 $$